Rahul29999/Smart-Interviewer-for-Project-Presentations/README.md

-# Smart Interviewer for Project Presentations
+# AI Driven Automated Interviewer for Project Presentations

 A free, local AI prototype that listens to a student project presentation, extracts screen content with OCR, transcribes speech, generates interview questions, asks adaptive follow-ups, scores the answers, and creates a PDF report.